Who pays for the rehearsal dinner?

 The tradition that no longer works

-Emily Post established the rule in 1922: the groom’s family hosts the rehearsal dinner.
+Traditional wedding etiquette is unambiguous: the groom’s parents host and pay for the rehearsal dinner.
 The logic was transactional.
-The bride’s family paid for the wedding itself.
-The groom’s family picked up the pre-wedding events.
+The bride’s family covered the ceremony and reception; the groom’s family picked up the rehearsal dinner, the honeymoon, and the liquor.
 Clean division.
 Everyone knew their role.

 That logic has collapsed.
-According to The Knot’s 2024 Real Weddings Study, 47% of couples pay for their own weddings with no parental contribution.
-Another 24% receive contributions from both sets of parents.
-The old assumption—bride’s family pays for the wedding, groom’s family pays for the rest—describes fewer than one in four weddings.
+According to The Knot’s 2024 Real Weddings Study, only 13.2% of couples pay for their entire wedding themselves—half (50%) cover the minority of the cost and 36.8% the majority, so most weddings now mix couple and family money.
+The old assumption—bride’s family pays for the wedding, groom’s family pays for the rest—rarely survives contact with how weddings are actually funded today.

 The rehearsal dinner has become a financial orphan.
 The old rule says one family should pay.
 The new reality says nobody automatically does.
 And when neither family knows who’s responsible, the result is that awkward standoff at the end of the night—or worse, unspoken resentment that poisons the wedding weekend before it begins.